foundersandcoders/Node-Shell-Workshop/LESSON2.md

 ### fs.readFile under the hood

-Under the hood this is something akin to the definition of `fs.readFile`, they're basically doing the same thing:
+Under the hood this is something akin to the definition of `fs.readFile`, it basically does the same thing as the above read stream example!:

 ```javascript
 fs.readFile = function(file, encoding, cb) {